98teg/JSONConfigFile/doc/files/JSON-PROPERTY-JSON-CONFIG-FILE.md

 ## Usage

-Once you have instantiated the class, you must determine which JSONConfigFile this property would use via the 'set_json_config_file' method.
+Once you have instantiated the 'JSONPropertyJSONConfigFile' class, you must determine which JSONConfigFile this property would use via the 'set_json_config_file' method.

 ## Example